Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_15_Hypothesis_Testing/hypothesis_testing.md

 	Deseq2 takes in FeatureCount data from an RNA-seq experiment

 **Test statistic**
-Deseq2 uses the wald test to generate the test statistic from feature count data
+Deseq2 uses the Wald test to generate the test statistic from feature count data

 **P-value**
 	Deseq2 also uses the wald test to generate the p-value based on the test statistic values